RCIC-UCI-Public/website-rcic/docs/source/about/intro.rst

 **Computing Cluster**
   :ref:`hpc3` is a scalable cluster-based computing infrastructure, UCI's next generation of shared computing supporting both a condo and pay-per-cycle model.
+  UCI has purchased both CPU and GPU nodes hardware as part of HPC3.
+Annual funds are used to add to this resource enabling RCIC to provide no-cost allocations to a larger fraction of the UCI research community.

-  It includes a rich collection of domain-specific :ref:`modules` software packages.
+  HPC3 includes a rich collection of domain-specific :ref:`modules` software packages.

 **Storage Systems**
   These storage Systems  are used for storing and analyzing research data:

   - :ref:`crsp` - Campus Research Storage Pool.
 Highly-reliable, encrypted-at-rest, scalable data storage system available across the UCI campus network.

+    CRSP is funded through central campus to guarantee a fixed amount of no-cost storage to any faculty member or staff researcher who requests space.
+These campus funds pay for the people, the baseline infrastructure, and vendor maintenance required to provide the robust infrastructure.
   - :ref:`dfs` -  Cluster Parallel File Storage System  is high-quality/high-performance data
     storage directly attached to HPC3.